Barcoding64

 5. Use inventory software so your computer can use barcodes to manage your inventory.

-You should keep in mind that the Code 39 font is best used for internal use.
+You should keep in mind that the Code 39 font is best used for internal inventory management.
 If you plan on selling your products on Amazon, Walmart, or any big retailer, you must get UPCs.
 You can now buy UPCs directly from our officially licensed GTIN Barcode Shop for $30 with no renewal fee.
 However, if you need more than 10 barcodes, we recommend purchasing a company prefix directly from GS1.
 We wrote an article all about GS1 registered barcodes so be sure to check it out if you want to learn more.

 If you’re looking to eliminate the hassle of typing out unique barcodes for your products, inFlow can help.
 Our inventory software can automatically generate barcodes for just the products you want, and we also offer a full-fledged label designer built into our web app.
 So, you can generate your own unique, professional labels in just a few minutes and print them to basically any printer.